 It’s Glacier Park and it’s on Fire – Part 2

-According to the NPS, these are the notable distinctive features that set the mountains of Glacier NP apart from the rest of the Rockies:
+According to the National Park Service (NPS), these are the notable distinctive features that set the mountains of Glacier NP apart from the rest of the Rockies:.

 • There is the relatively flat lying Lewis Thrust sheet from which the mountains formed.
 The mountains of Waterton-Glacier are a result of one major fault and many minor ones, instead of many major and minor faults often found in mountain ranges, such as the front ranges of Banff and Jasper National Parks in Alberta.
 The fault extends from south of Marias Pass north 348 miles to Banff NP, thrust in a northeasterly direction and coming to rest after millions of years.
 Most of the horizontal displacement occurred in the Waterton-Glacier area.